Christopher D. Spilling, Chairman

 Dr. Timothy T. Wenzel (BS, 1978).

 Tim is a Research Leader at Dow Chemical Co. in Midland MI.
-He received a BS in chemistry here in 1978 and then completed a Ph.D degree at Cornell University with Professor Mel Goldstein followed by postdoctoral work with Professor Robert Bergman at UC-Berkeley.
+He completed a Ph.D degree at Cornell University and did postdoctoral work at UC-Berkeley.
 He spent several years at Union Carbide in Charleston WV which became a subsidiary of the Dow Chemical Co. in 1999.
-His recent research has involved novel approaches to olefin polymerization referred to in the literature as "chain shuttling polymerization".
-Some of his work was published recently in Science magazine and featured in Chemistry and Engineering News.

 Joseph P. Bono, (BS, 1969)

 Joe recently retired after a very successful career in forensic science which took him via the St. Louis County Police Department Laboratory 1974-1981, to Naples, Italy, 1981-1984, Pearl Harbor, Hawaii 1984-1986, and San Diego, 1986-1988.
 From 1988 - 2006 he was with the Drug Enforcement Administration and from 2006 - 2008 he was with the US Secret Service, Forensic Services Division, both in the Washington, DC/Virginia area.

 Alicia was an Assistant Professor of Chemistry at Mississippi State University when she gave the lecture and she is now Associate Professor of Chemistry here at UM-St. Louis.

 Rajiv Director of Technology, Specialty Products, with Honeywell Division of Allied Chemical Co, in Morristown, NJ.
 He was with Rohm and Haas in Philadelphia when he gave the lecture and moved to Honeywell in the spring of 2009.